-Checkpoints are regular police checks that are deployed at fixed locations.
-Usually there are several policemen there.
-Keep calm during the controls and do not make any fuss in any case.
-Thai policemen are usually smiling and forgiving but do not tolerate aggressive behavior.
-The ticket is issued on the spot and must be paid in cash at the nearest police station.
-After paying the fine, 24 hours amnesia applies, which means that you will not get a second mandate for a lack of driving license within coming 24 hours.
-Of course, this does not apply to driving under the influence of alcohol or drugs.
-Here, the penalty is 20,000 baht and the threat of imprisonment.
+If you are caught driving without an IDP, a ticket will be issued on the spot, and it must be paid in cash at the nearest police station.
+After paying the fine, you will have a 24-hour grace period, which means that you will not get a second ticket for driving without an IDP within the next 24 hours.
+Of course, this grace period does not apply to those caught driving under the influence of alcohol or drugs.
+For this offense, the penalty is 20,000 baht and the threat of imprisonment.